20 Things to do in Verona (2024): Best places to visit + map

 Opening Hours: The Church of San Fermo is open daily at the following times – Monday to Saturday 10:00-18:00 and Sunday and public holidays 13:00-18:00.

-Part of the Verona Card: Yes, free entry with Verona Card
+Part of the Verona Card: yes, free entry with Verona Card

 15. Verona Cathedral (Complesso del Duomo)

-The beautiful Romanesque-Gothic cathedral from the 12th century. century dominated by Piazza Duomo.
+The beautiful Romanesque-Gothic cathedral from the 12th century dominated by Piazza Duomo.
 The striped pink marble exterior matches the interior, where you can admire the marble tiles, the Gothic arches decorated with intricate patterns and the altar by Titian (on the left side in the first chapel).

 Cathedral of Santa Maria Matricolare Verona sights